 MAILTO = ""

-To completely disable all your cron jobs, make a telnet or SSH connection to your Web server and use this command:
+To completely disable all your cron jobs, make an SSH connection to your Web server and use this command:

 crontab -r